Clan of Ostoja: Late medieval period

-Empire of Ostoja 1370-1460
+Empire of Ostoja 1370–1460

 As Poland was under pressure from the west from the rising power of the Teutonic Knights, Poland turned east to ally with Lithuania.
 In 1386 Ladislaus II Jogaila (Wladyslaw II Jagiello) was crowned as King of Poland and his brother Vytautas (Witold) become Grand Duke of Grand Duchy of Lithuania.
 In 1410 Poland and Lithuania broke Teutonic domination in Prussia at the Battle of Grunwald and Tannenberg.
 The Union of Horodlo of 1413 declared the intent that the two nations cooperate.
 47 Lithuanian families were adopted into 47 Polish clans, sharing the same coat of arms.
 This expansion eventually led to the Polish–Lithuanian Commonwealth, which was for a time the biggest confederated country in Europe.
 The Clan of Ostoja did not participate in the Union of Horodlo.

 The Ostoja expansion went in parallel with the expansion of Poland and Lithuania.
 Some families were adopted into the clan in 1450.
 In Pomerania, the powerful knight family of Janie owned several big land estates in the area and Jan z Jani became the first Voivode of Pomerania in 1454.

 Jan Długosz (1415–1480) was known as a Polish chronicle and was best known for Annales seu cronici incliti regni Poloniae (The Annals of Jan Długosz), covering events in southeastern Europe, but also in Western Europe, from 965 to 1480.
 In this work, he described Ostojas as brave and talkative.

-Between 1400 and 1450, many Ostojas attended the Jagiellonian University in Krakow, where Clan solidarity was very important.
+Between 1400 and 1450, many Ostojas attended the Jagiellonian University in Kraków, where Clan solidarity was very important.

 Around 1400 the Ostoja families owned over 250 properties in Poland, mainly in the area of Greater Poland and Kujawy, Kraków County, Częstochowa County and Sandomierz County with Kraków being the political center of Poland.
 As two families moved to Lithuania, one to Prussia and few more Lithuanian families was adopted including Russian Prince families like Palecki and Boratynski, the Clan of Ostoja was standing on good economic and military ground.
 This together with high education and loyalty towards the Clan members made it possible to raise in power.